Editorial Advisory Board

 Director and Regulatory Consultant, Lex Regulatory Ltd

-Alexis has worked in CMC regulatory affairs for about 18 years and focused solely on gene/cell therapy products for more than 12 years.
+Alexis has worked in CMC regulatory affairs for many years and focused solely on gene/cell therapy products for the past 13+ years.
 She is currently a freelance regulatory consultant as Lex Regulatory Ltd and works with a number of organizations developing advanced therapies.
-A large proportion of her experience is with gene therapy products.
-She has accumulated knowledge from more than 25 years in science-related roles and finds the complexities and challenges of advanced therapies very rewarding.
+A large proportion of her experience is with gene therapy products, including cell-based gene therapies.
+She has accumulated expert knowledge in the field and finds the complexities and challenges of advanced therapies very rewarding.

 Michael Covington